Explaining ‘Ranked Choice Voting’

 “We’re going to have one vote, but you’re going to take that one vote, and use it strategically to select up to five candidates who you believe, you could live with in that elected position,” said League of Women Voters of New York City Co-President Diane Burrows.

-Once votes are counted, if one candidate has more than 50 percent of 1st choice votes, they win.
-If not, the bottom candidate is bumped off, and automatic ’rounds’ take place.
+Once votes are counted, if one candidate has more than 50 percent of first choice votes, they win.
+If not, the bottom candidate is bumped off, and automatic “rounds” take place.
 If your first choice was the one eliminated, your vote moves to your second choice, and so on.

+Sarah Goff with Common Cause New York says it can avoid costly runoff elections and less candidates dropping out early.

 Burrows also says when it comes to ranked choice voting, patience is key because it can take longer to get election results.